The history of Tchaikovsky’s

 Do you know that all my fortepiano works are published in counterfeit in Leipzig, that all my romances are also translated and published in Germany and moreover in an excellent way.

 Tchaikovsky probably knew Leuckart’s name by that time.
 However, it looks as if he had heard about Fitzenhagen’s Luckhardt only ‘by hearsay’.
-On 14 February [26 Feb, O.S] 1878 Tchaikovsky contacted Fitzenhagen with the help of Constantin (Karl) Albrecht who for clarity reasons translated Tchaikovsky’s letter to Fitzenhagen into German:
+On 14 February [26 Feb., O.S.]
+1878 Tchaikovsky contacted Fitzenhagen with the help of Constantin (Karl) Albrecht who for reasons of clarity translated Tchaikovsky’s letter to Fitzenhagen into German:

-It happened that my autograph is resting peacefully on Leückardt’s (sic) shelf,- answering Kotek’s question, ‘When will these pieces be published?’ – Leückardt said, ‘Do not know, someday!’
+It happened that my manuscript is resting peacefully on Leückardt’s (sic) shelf,- answering Kotek’s question, ‘When will these pieces be published?’ – Leückardt said, ‘Do not know, someday!’